 These files should be stored in directories .../ODR/XXXX where XXXX is ERS1 or ERS2.
 For Envisat data, getorb can also be used, in which case XXXX should be Envisat.

 Alternatively, use the ESA DORIS (the tracking system on Envisat, not to be confused with the Doris interferometry software) orbits.
+Contact the ESA Help Desk (EOHelp[at]esa.int) to know where you can download these precise orbits (VOR).
 This is a better option at the date of writing as the ODR files have not been updated since the beginning of 2008.